AWARE OF SILENT KILLER DISEASES LIKE HEPATITIS ‘A, B, C’

 Complications: Liver Cancer

-The major reason of liver cancer is hepatitis B and C, and can strengthen silently as the liver gets cirrhotic.
+The major reason of liver cancer is type B and C, and can strengthen silently as the liver gets cirrhotic.
 Blood tests, ultrasound examinations, CT and MRI scans can identify the cancers (seen here in green).
 Biopsy of the liver is very important to definitely diagnose the cancer.
 If the cancers are found early, a small proportion of patients can be cured easily.

 The liver serves many functions including the manufacture and removal of chemicals that allow cells to function normally, elimination of toxic chemicals, digestion of food and the production of many proteins that the body needs.
 Thus, if a large portion of the liver is damaged, the liver cannot perform these critical functions, it is impossible to live without a liver.
 If the liver fails, a liver transplant may be the only hope, but it is not easy to find a healthy liver to transplant.